lukebhan/PDEControlGym/docs/source/environments/braintumor-1d.rst

 ------------------------

-The external beam radiation therapy schedule follows the standard protocol adopted by the University of Washington Medical Center, and is divided into two sequential stages:
+The external beam radiation therapy schedule follows a slightly modified version of the standard protocol adopted by the University of Washington Medical Center [1]_.

-- Stage 1: 28 days of 1.8 :math:`(Gy)` each, delivered to the T2 region + a 25 mm margin
+In our environment, the schedule spans 34 treatment days of 1.8 :math:`(Gy)` each, delivered to the T2 region + a 25 mm margin for a total of 61.2 :math:`(Gy)`.
-- Stage 2: 6 days of 1.8 :math:`(Gy)` each, delivered to the T1 region + a 20 mm margin

-This results in a total dose of 61.2 :math:`(Gy)` delivered over 34 days of treatment.
-Radiation is administered on a 5-days-on, 2-days-off schedule to reflect standard clinical breaks for weekends.
+The environment supports both continuous treatment delivery over 34 consecutive days and a clinically realistic 5-days-on, 2-days-off schedule to account for weekend breaks.

-Model Implementation Details
+Environment Implementation Details
 ------------------------

 Our environment is built on mathematical modeling approaches developed in [1]_, [2]_, and [5]_, which are widely adopted in the glioblastoma modeling literature.